 Loudspeakers are complex devices and very inefficient converters of electrical energy especially when it comes to reproducing bass frequencies.
 More than 90% of amp power goes to heating up the speakers and that is why the "Power Compression" factor is a major one.
 Two limiting factors determine the power handling of a bass speaker.
 One is the ability to withstand the heat buildup before the unit goes up on smoke.
 The other is the excursion capability of the cone.
 The cone will move in and out further not only with volume increase but also as you play lower notes.
 An open B or E string will cause the cone to move more than an open G-string at the same volume level.
 Also boosting the bass EQ will cause greater excursion on the speaker cones.

 PJB bass instrument speakers were developed with a focus to overcome the problem of power compression, and this is one of the reasons they outperform competitive products both in sound quality and power handling.
-The M-300 is rated conservatively with ratings of distortion that are lower than the loudspeakers themselves.
+The M-500 is rated conservatively with ratings of distortion that are lower than the loudspeakers themselves.
 Many other amplifiers may have power ratings that are similar but in fact may well have higher distortion ratings.
-If the M-300 were to be rated this way, it will yield far greater power levels than specified.
+If the M-500 were to be rated this way, it will yield far greater power levels than specified.
+So if the

-If the M-300 is to be used on speakers other than PJB, take great caution since these speakers may not live up to the true power levels the M-300 can provide.
-So if you hear your speakers distorting at high sound levels, you should immediately back off on the volume.
-Playing at a lower level will save your speakers from blowing; playing louder will most certainly cause them damage.
+M-500 is to be used on speakers other than the PJB Piranha, take great caution since these speakers may not live up to the true power levels the M-500 can provide.